-The Nursery runs from 8AM to 6, with am, pm and full day places.
+The Nursery runs from 8am to 6pm, with morning, afternoon and full day places.

 9.3 EXTRA CURRICULAR ACTIVITIES & AFTER SCHOOL CLUBS

 These are dependent on the skills and interest of the staff and authority initiatives.
 Recent clubs have included Football, Netball, Rugby, Chess, Coding, Shinty, Karate, Tennis, Badminton,& Lego to name but a few.